-I’ve written about THEMA before on this website, and in fact, have a page dedicated to my experience with THEMA, and its tireless editor, Virginia Howard.
+I’ve written about THEMA before on this website.
 Should you enjoy literary fiction and poetry, I encourage you to visit their website and take out a subscription, which includes three nicely-bound issues per year.
 (Each issue looks like a small paperback novel!)

 My recent publication of Live Free or Tri: a collection of three short mystery stories, got me thinking.
 Why not put together an eBook compilation of my three THEMA stories?
 The result is Unhappy Endings: a collection of three flash fiction stories.
 Here’s a brief synopsis:

 We like to believe that every story has a happy ending, but in life, as in these brief slice-of-life stories, that isn’t always the case.

 In Sylvia’s World, narrator Sylvia considers her life with her husband, Phil.

 In Cleopatra Slippers, a sixteen-year-old girl arrives home to discover her mother has tried to commit suicide.

 In Emmaline, the shortest of the three flash fiction stories at 260 words, a teenager contemplates her life while faced with an unplanned pregnancy.